splunk/splunk-operator/docs/SplunkOperatorUpgrade.md

 ​
 If a Splunk Operator release includes an updated Splunk Enterprise Docker image, the operator upgrade will also initiate pod restart using the latest Splunk Enterprise Docker image.

-## Steps for upgrade from 1.0.5 to 2.0.0
+## Steps to upgrade from 1.0.5 to 2.0.0

 Upgrading the Splunk Operator from 1.0.5 or older version to Version 2.0.0 is a new installation rather than an upgrade from the current operator.
 The older Splunk Operator must be cleaned up before installing the new version.
-Script [upgrade-to-1.1.0.sh](https://github.com/splunk/splunk-operator/releases/download/2.0.0/upgrade-to-1.1.0.sh) helps you to do the cleanup.
+Script [operator-upgrade.sh](https://github.com/splunk/splunk-operator/releases/download/2.0.0/operator-upgrade.sh) helps you to do the cleanup.
 The script expects the current namespace where the operator is installed and the path to the 2.0.0 manifest file.
 The script performs the following steps

 * Backup of all the operator resources within the namespace like ** service-account, deployment, role, role-binding, cluster-role, cluster-role-binding